West Chester University Poetry Conference: History

 Starting in 1999, the conference's program began including an art song concert.

 In 2003, Gioia stepped down as co-director of the conference in order to become chairman of the National Endowment for the Arts.

 The 2010 conference was the 16th and last year with Peich as director before he retired and passed the position to Kim Bridgford.
 By this time, the conference attendance had increased to 300 poets and poetry scholars.
 That year's concert of art song featured Natalie Merchant, who sung the poetry of various poets of the past.
 On June 12, the last day of the conference, the Queen's Birthday Honours 2010 were announced, including British comic poet Wendy Cope's appointment as an Officer of the Order of the British Empire.

 R. S. Gwynn was named Program Director in September, 2015.
 His innovations included the initiation of a "Great Debates" series, the first of which, "Poetry or Verse?" was conducted by the poets James Matthew Wilson and Robert Archambeau.

-Jesse Waters was named Program Director in January, 2018.